patchedByBatman/am-press.github.io/content/posts/maths/kalman-4.md

 ---
 author: "Pantelis Sopasakis"
 title:  "The Kalman Filter IV: Application to position estimation"
-date: 2023-02-04
+date: 2023-02-03
-description: "Update equations of the Kalman fiter"
+description: "Application to position estimation"
-summary: "Update equations of the Kalman fiter"
+summary: "We use the Kalman filter to estimate the position of a vehicle by fusing tachometer and GPS sensor data"
 math: true
 series: ["Mathematix"]
 tags: ["Estimation"]